hedi0/Attendance-App/README.md

 ## 🤝 Contribution Guidelines

 We welcome contributions to the Attendance-App!
 To ensure a smooth collaboration, please follow these guid Style:** ere to stdJava codtions.
-Googlevaat or OracloConventions).
-Ma
+Googlevaat or OracloCo